Oct

 $ ./<ESC>.

 But what if you need other arguments than just the last one?
 You can specify an argument number.
-For example <ESC>1<ESC>.
+For example <ESC>1<ESC>. gets you the first argument for your command.

 $ mv foo bar